vdclab/vdclab-wiki/resources/general_resources/EZBioCloud.md

 ## Notes from users
 - A website with several cloud based services available that draw from several unique databases.
-- The tool focuses on taxonomic classifications
+- The tool focuses on taxonomic classifications from 16s sequencing.

 ## Ease of use